Evaluation of stillbirth

-The postmortem examination is a useful and necessary tool for helping to determine the cause of stillbirth.
-Despite a comprehensive examination, however, some parents will still be left without a definitive reason for their baby's demise.
+Following a stillbirth, both laboratory testing and gross and microscopic evaluation of the placenta and fetal tissues are important for determining the cause of death.
+Despite a comprehensive examination, however, a minority of parents will still be left without a definitive reason for their child's demise.

 MATERNAL LABORATORY EVALUATION

 The optimal laboratory evaluation of women who have had a stillbirth is controversial.
 Many lists have been proposed, but the most cost-effective approach has not been determined [1-10].
 Our approach is guided by clinical, sonographic, and histopathologic findings.